ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 {{<img src="images/http-invalid-request-line-measurement.png" title="HTTP Invalid Request Line measurement" alt="HTTP Invalid Request Line measurement">}}

-In the above case, we can see that the [HTTP Invalid Request Line](https://ooni.org/nettest/http-invalid-request-line/) test was run on Vodafone Italia (AS30722) on 30th March 2021 at 14:59 local time.
+In the above case, we can see that the [HTTP Invalid Request Line](https://ooni.org/nettest/http-invalid-request-line/) test was run on Magticom Ltd. (AS16010) on 3rd August 2022 at 12:20 local time.
 When this test was performed, it sent an invalid HTTP request line (containing an invalid HTTP version number, an invalid field count and a huge request method) to an echo service listening on the standard HTTP port.
 The echo service (a debugging and measurement tool which simply sends back any data it receives) sent the invalid HTTP request line back to us, exactly as it received it.
 This indicates that there is no visible middlebox or traffic manipulation on the tested network.

 If, however, a middlebox was present on the tested network, the invalid HTTP request line would have been intercepted by the middlebox, potentially triggering an error that would have been sent back to us by the echo service.
 Such errors indicate that software for traffic manipulation is likely placed on the tested network, though it’s not always clear what that software is.